-We help cultivate these competencies by using innovative and integrative leadership development practices that foster generative impact for leaders, their team, their organisations or community.
-We use top diagnostic and formative assessments to support optimal and robust learning and development.
-To do that, we offer coaching and deliver training in the following domains:
+We help cultivate these competencies by using innovative and integrative leadership development practices that foster generative impact for leaders, their team, their organizations, or the community.
+We offer to coach and deliver training in the following domains:

 - Leadership skill development on all levels